robocorp/rpaframework/_sources/libdoc/Desktop/Windows.rst.txt

 :Get Window Elements:
   :Arguments: screenshot=False, element_json=False, outline=False

-  Get element information about all window dialog control and their descendants.
+  Get element information about all window dialog controls and their descendants.

+:Is Element Enabled:
+  :Arguments: locator

+  Is element enabled.

 :Is Element Matching:
-  :Arguments: itemdict, locator, criteria
+  :Arguments: itemdict, locator, criteria, wildcard=False

   Is element matching.
 Check if locator is found in `any` field or `criteria` field in the window items.

+:Is Element Visible:
+  :Arguments: locator

+  Is element visible.

 :Kill Process: